 The Symposium is open to all EAC members and interested colleagues.
 It is free of charge to attend but participants must register as numbers are limited.

-The Concept Note and Call for Papers has now been issued, and you can find it here:
+The Concept Note and Programme has now been issued, and you can find it here:

 Enquiries about the Heritage Management Symposium should be sent to email@example.com